 Treasury Note Index Add-On Amount Interest Rate

-Federal Direct Subsidize Federal Direct Subsidized and Unsubsidized Loans: Undergraduate Students
+Federal Direct Subsidized a nd Unsubsidized Loans: Undergra duate Students

-2017-18 2.4 2.05 4.45
+2018-19 2.995% 2.05% 5.05%

-2018-19 2.995 2.05 5.05
+2019-20 2.479% 2.05% 4.53%

-2019-20 2.479 2.05 4.53
+2020-21 0.700% 2.05% 2.75%

-Federal Direct Unsubsidi Federal Direct Unsubsidized Loans: Graduate Students
+Federal Direct Unsubsidized Loans: Graduate Students

-2017-18 2.4 3.6 6.00
+2018-19 2.995% 3.6% 6.60%

-2018-19 2.995 3.6 6.60
+2019-20 2.479% 3.6% 6.08%

-2019-20 2.479 3.6 6.08
+2020-21 0.700% 3.6% 4.30%

-Federal Direct PLUS Loan Federal Direct PLUS Loans: Parents and Graduate/Professional Students
+Federal Direct PLUS Loans: Parents and Graduate/Profession al Students

-2017-18 2.4 4.6 7.00
+2018-19 2.995% 4.6% 7.60%

-2018-19 2.995 4.6 7.60
+2019-20 2.479% 4.6% 7.08%

-2019-20 2.479 4.6 7.08
+2020-21 0.700% 4.6% 5.30%

-Subsidized Loans: Direct Subsidized Loans are provided to undergraduate students based on their demonstrated financial need.
+Federal Direct Subsidized Loans: Federal Direct Subsidized Loans are provided to undergraduate students based on their demonstrated financial need.
 Annual and aggregate limits apply to award amounts.
 Students do not have to pay the accrued interest on subsidized loans while they are enrolled at their institutions at least half-time.
 Interest on the loans begins to accrue as soon as borrowers receive the funds.
 However, a portion of the federal appropriation for subsidized loans is used to pay the accrued interest on the borrowers' behalf.
 This provision in the subsidized loan program is commonly referred to as the "in-school interest subsidy" and was also available to needy graduate students prior to July 1, 2012.

-Repayment begins following a 6-month "grace period" after the student is no longer enrolled at least half-time.
+Repayment begins following a six-month "grace period" after the student is no longer enrolled at least half-time.
 The interest subsidy extends through the grace period.
 However, that provision was temporarily suspended for new loans for which the first disbursement was made on or after July 1, 2012, and before July 1, 2014.
 Borrowers are responsible for paying accruing interest once they enter the repayment period, beginning at the end of the grace period, except during authorized periods of deferment.
+View Appendix A to see data on Federal Direct Subsidized Loans broken down by state.

-Unsubsidized Loans: The second type of Direct Loan, the Direct Unsubsidized Loan, works similarly to the Direct Subsidized Loan, but borrowers are responsible for all interest that accrues.
+Federal Direct Unsubsidized Loans: The second type of Direct Loan, the Federal Direct Unsubsidized Loan, work similarly to the Federal Direct Subsidized Loan, but borrowers are responsible for all interest that accrues.
 Eligibility for unsubsidized loans is not based on students' financial need.
-That is, students may receive these loans regardless of their incomes or assets, and may use them to replace their Expected Family Contribution (EFC).
+That is, students may receive these loans regardless of their incomes or assets and may use them to replace their Expected Family Contribution (EFC).
 Annual and aggregate limits apply to award amounts.

-Students who receive unsubsidized loans do not have an in-school interest subsidy.
+Students who receive federal direct unsubsidized loans do not have an in-school interest subsidy.
 These borrowers are charged the accrued interest on these loans while they are enrolled.
-Accrued interest may be paid during periods of enrollment, or may be capitalized (added to the principal balance of the loans).
+Accrued interest may be paid during periods of enrollment or may be capitalized (added to the principal balance of the loans).
 Interest on these loans must also be paid or capitalized during any deferment periods.

-Like subsidized loans, repayment begins following a 6-month grace period after the student is no longer enrolled at least half-time.
+Like Federal Direct Subsidized Loans, repayment begins following a six-month grace period after the student is no longer enrolled at least half-time.
+View Appendix A to see data on Federal Direct Unsubsidized Loans broken down by state.

 Loan Limits.
-The amount a student may borrow in subsidized funds is the result of subtracting other aid and the EFC from the Cost of Attendance (COA), or the applicable annual loan limit, whichever is less.
+The amount a student may borrow in a Federal Direct Subsidized Loan is the result of subtracting other aid and the EFC from the Cost of Attendance (COA), or the applicable annual loan limit, whichever is less.
 The annual maximum amount of loans students may borrow varies by academic grade level.
 As of July 1, 2007, the annual loan limits are as follows: